-VII.
+VIII.
 CERTIFIED INSTRUCTORS PROGRAM

 Members who have participated in and passed an NSCA Instructor Certification Course.
 There are three levels of Instructor Certification available: Level I, II and III.
-Levels I, II & III must be taken
+Levels I, II & III must be taken in sequence.
+Level I - teaching the beginner to novice, Level II - teaching intermediates and Level III - for advanced teachers.
+It takes a minimum of five (5) years and over 1,900 hours of teaching to complete the certification program.

-VIII.
+IX.
 NONPAYMENT PENALTIES